-The DOE also allocated funds to state energy offices to provide programs for municipalities, including a sub-grant program for municipalities with fewer than 35,000 residents.
-The Mass.
-Department of Energy Resources (DOER) received $14,752,100.
-The Green Communities Division has allocated this funding to facilitate investments in clean energy among Massachusetts' cities and towns through the following services:
+As part of the American Reinvestment and Recovery Act, the U.S. Department of Energy (DOE) allocated funds to state energy offices to provide programs for municipalities, including a sub-grant program for municipalities with fewer than 35,000 residents.
+The Massachusetts Department of Energy Resources (DOER) received $14,752,100.
+The Green Communities Division allocated this funding to facilitate investments in clean energy among Massachusetts' cities and towns through the following services:

 This information is provided by the Department of Energy Resources.